 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower only to realize that the water hasn’t been draining then you’ll be aware of how frustrating it is.
-It’s not just slowing down your morning routine, but it can also be harder to clean up when you’re done.
-Although chemical drain cleaners can be occasionally effective, they could also damage your pipes and damage the environment.
-The positive side lies in the plenty of natural methods to clear the shower drain, without the need for harmful chemicals.
+If you’ve ever taken a bath only to find that the water doesn’t drain it, you’re aware of how annoying it is.
+Not only does it slow down your morning routine, it could also make it more difficult to clean up after you’re finished.
+While chemical drain cleaners are sometimes effective, they can also damage the pipes as well as harm the environment.
+The good news is that there are a lot of natural methods to clear a shower drain without using harsh chemical solutions.

 Key Takeaways

-- There are several natural methods to get rid of the blockage in a shower by using baking soda or vinegar, a wire hanger, or a dry/wet vacuum.
+- There are natural ways to get rid of the blockage in a shower for example, baking soda, vinegar as well as a wire hanger or a dry/wet vacuum.

-- To use baking soda with vinegar: collect supplies, remove the cover for draining and any obstructions, and pour baking soda, followed by vinegar.
-Wait for 30 minutes then flush with boiling water.
+- For the method of baking soda and vinegar, gather ingredients, unblock the drain cover and any obstructions, and pour in baking soda followed by vinegar.
+Wait 30 minutes and then flush with boiling water.

-- Method for hanging wire: straighten out wire hanger and leave one end as it was, create a hook at the top, and then place it into the drain, and then use it to pull hair and debris out.
+- To use wire hanger method Straighten the wire hanger and leave the other end as it was, create a hook at the end, insert it into the drain and let it catch hair and other debris out.

-- To use wet/dry vacuum method select the "wet" mode and cover drains overflowing using cloth or tape. attach hose creating an air-tight seal.
-Then turn off the vacuum after 3 minutes.
+- For wet/dry vacuums select the "wet" mode and cover drains overflowing with tape or cloth, attach hose creating an air-tight seal.
+Turn it on for three minutes.

-- Be prepared for blockages in the future by using hair strainers in your shower.
-You can also run hot water after each use and avoiding the practice of pouring grease down your drains.
+- To prevent future blockages, use hair strainers in your shower.
+Run hot water after every use and refraining from running grease down your drains.

 - Baking soda